Toggle Navigation Menu

 Breast cancer is the most common cancer found in women besides skin cancers.
 Breast screening tests include 3D and 2D mammograms that are used to find cancer before it causes symptoms.
 Treatment can be more effective when the cancer is detected early on, as it is more likely to be small and confined to the chest area.

 The best way to find cancer early is to get screened according to your doctor’s recommendation.
-The U.S. Preventive Services Task Force recommends all women ages 50 to 74 be screened every other year.
-They also recommend that women who are 40-to-49-years-old should have the option to get screened early if they choose to do so.
+The U.S. Preventive Services Task Force recommends all women be screened every other year starting at age 40.

 1. Work with Your Doctor to Identify Risk Level